martinluther007/practice_headphone-ecommerce/README.md

-# a simple demo e-commerce project built with next and a simple implementation of sanity as backend service.
+# a simple demo e-commerce
+A project built with nextjs, stripe implementation and a simple implementation of sanity as backend service.

 checkout the working site at ([https://map-work-out.netlify.app/](https://headphone-commerce.vercel.app/))